 The student attendance policy for each class will be determined by the instructor, and it will be the student's responsibility to comply with the policy for each class and/or program.
 No central attendance records, other than those required by state and federal regulations, are reported.
 Students not regularly attending a class are encouraged to officially withdraw from a course to avoid a failing course grade.
+Students are also subject to administrative withdrawal per AP 821 student withdrawal procedures.
+John A. Logan College reserves the right to administratively withdraw students for disciplinary reasons.
+The College may also withdraw students who fail to attend and/or actively participate in classes as required under federal financial aid funding guidelines.

+Excused Student Absences - AP 805

-Excused Absences for College Functions
+Supervised College Functions

-Students are allowed to make up work for classes missed | • while on a scheduled, supervised College trip or function.
-In no instance will a student be penalized for an excused | • absence.
-This policy applies to but is not limited to, attendance, exams, tests, quizzes, and any other gradedetermining criteria regardless of their name or method of administration.
+Students are allowed to make up work for classes missed while on a scheduled, supervised College trip or function.
+In no instance will a student be penalized for an excused absence.
+This policy applies to but is not limited to, attendance, exams, tests, quizzes, and any other grade-determining criteria regardless of their name or method of administration.

 - The student will notify the instructor in person not later than one class meeting prior to the absence of regularly scheduled events. - 2.
-The student should request from the instructor work that can be made up prior to the absence. - Examinations and other assignments that cannot be done prior to the absence will be made up at a time mutually agreed upon by the student and the instructor. - 4.
+The student should request from the instructor work that can be made up prior to the absence. - 3.
+Examinations and other assignments that cannot be done prior to the absence will be made up at a time mutually agreed upon by the student and the instructor. - 4.
 If the work is not completed, due to absences while participating in extracurricular activities, the student will be given an "incomplete" grade and will have one semester to complete the course. - 5.
-To help prevent excessive absenteeism, those staff members responsible for scheduling student activities and athletic events should make every effort to 4. schedule trips away from campus when they are least likely to affect class attendance.
+To help prevent excessive absenteeism, those staff members responsible for scheduling student activities and athletic events should make every effort to schedule trips away from campus when they are least likely to affect class attendance.